 Presidential candidate and New Jersey Sen. Cory Booker acknowledged that there is a problem at the southern border during a campaign event in Iowa on Tuesday afternoon.

-“We do have a problem at the southern border,” Booker began, according to The Hill.
+“We do have a problem at the southern border,” Booker said.
 “Democrats should not deny that we [do].
 Nations should have borders, borders should be respected.”

 “And so, my beef with this president is that number one, his technologies don’t work.
 I’ve gone down to the border, I’ve hung out with [Customs and Border Protection] and other border patrol folks and they’re like, ‘There’s no way we need a wall coast-to-coast,’” he added.
 “We have a time now where you can use sensors and technologies and drones and a lot more to protect the border, which is what we should do.”